-- B. Total suspended particulate (TSP) matter emissions from each boiler (CU 64-1 & CU 64-2) shall not exceed 0.11 pounds per MMBTU, respectively.
-[20 DCMR 600.1] Note that, unless other credible evidence of a violation, such as test results required under Conditions I(a)(6) and III(a)(3)(A), are identified, compliance with Condition III(a)(2)(A) of this permit will be considered compliance with this condition. - C. Visible emissions shall not be emitted into the outdoor atmosphere from the boiler, except that discharges not exceeding forty percent (40%) opacity (unaveraged) shall be permitted for two (2) minutes in any sixty (60) minute period and for an aggregate of twelve (12) minutes in any twenty-four hour (24 hr.) period during start-up, cleaning, adjustment of combustion controls, or malfunction of the equipment [20 DCMR 606.1]
+B. Visible emissions shall not be emitted into the outdoor atmosphere from these generators, except that discharges not exceeding forty percent (40%) opacity (unaveraged) shall be permitted for two (2) minutes in any sixty (60) minute period and for an aggregate of twelve (12) minutes in any twenty-four hour (24 hr.) period during start-up, cleaning, adjustment of combustion controls, or malfunction of the equipment.
+[20 DCMR 606.1]

 Note that 20 DCMR 606 is subject to an EPA-issued call for a State Implementation Plan (SIP) revision (known as a "SIP call") requiring the District to revise 20 DCMR 606.
 See "State Implementation Plans: Response to Petition for Rulemaking; Restatement and Update of EPA's SSM Policy Applicable to SIPs; Findings of Substantial Inadequacy; and SIP Calls To Amend Provisions Applying to Excess Emissions During Periods of Startup, Shutdown and Malfunction", 80 Fed.
 Reg.
 33840 (June 12, 2015).
 It is likely that this federal action will result in changes to the requirements of 20 DCMR 606.
-Any such changes, once finalized in the DCMR, will supersede the language of Condition III(a)(1)(C) as stated above.
+Any such changes, once finalized in the DCMR, will supersede the language of Condition III(a)(1)(B) as stated above.

-- D. An emission into the atmosphere of odorous or other air pollutants from any source in any quantity and of any characteristic, and duration which is, or is likely to be injurious to the public health or welfare, or which interferes with the reasonable enjoyment of life and property is prohibited.
-[20 DCMR 903.1] - E. NO_x and CO emissions shall not exceed those achieved with the performance of annual combustion adjustments on each boiler.
-To show compliance with this condition, the Permittee shall, each calendar year, perform adjustments of the combustion processes of the boilers with the following characteristics [20 DCMR 805.8(a) and (b)]:
+C. An emission into the atmosphere of odorous or other air pollutants from any source in any quantity and of any characteristic, and duration which is, or is likely to be injurious to the public health or welfare, or which interferes with the reasonable enjoyment of life or property is prohibited.
+[20 DCMR 903.1]